Scotch Professors: Style of play

-First 'Professors'
+Scottish players in England

 In 1880, a dispute began between the Football Association (FA) and Bolton Wanderers (founded in 1874), who had offered professional terms to Scottish players.
 The subject remained a heated one through the 1880s, directly or indirectly involving many other clubs besides Bolton.
 Their neighbours, Blackburn Rovers (founded in 1875) and Darwen (founded in 1870) had also signed Scottish players professionally.
 The FA espoused the ideal of so–called "amateurism" promoted by the likes of Corinthian F.C. from whom the phrase "Corinthian Spirit" came into being.
 There were constant arguments about broken–time payments, out–of–pocket expenses and what amounted to actual wages.
 Despite its convictions, the FA had no objection to professional clubs playing in the FA Cup and this may have been a tacit acknowledgement that the growth of professionalism was inevitable, as had long been the case in cricket.
 Blackburn Rovers won the FA Cup in three successive seasons from 1884 to 1886 and the FA formally legitimised professionalism in 1885.